Quantum Techniques for Stochastic Mechanics: The rate equation and Markov processes

-Then we put an inner product on the vector spaces $\mathbb{R}^T$ and $\mathbb{R}^K$.
-So, for $\mathbb{R}^K$ we let the elements of $K$ be an orthonormal basis, but for $\mathbb{R}^T$ we define the inner product in a more clever way involving the rate constants:
+We define the {\bf boundary operator} by: Then we put an inner product on the vector spaces $\mathbb{R}^T$ and $\mathbb{R}^K$.
+For $\mathbb{R}^K$ we let the elements of $K$ be an orthonormal basis, but for $\mathbb{R}^T$ we define the inner product in a more clever way involving the rate constants:

 where $\tau, \tau' \in T$.
 These inner products let us define adjoints of the maps $s, t$ and $\partial$, via formulas like this: